Calvin55b/cse210-projects/README.md

 # cse210-student-template
 This is the starter code for calzeus in CSE 210.
-I love cheese so musch.
+I love cheese so much.

 This repository contains the starter code for many different projects.
 They are arranged as follows: